Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Fragmentation of fully heavy tetraquarks

 \section{Fragmentation of fully heavy tetraquarks}

-In the first part of this section, we briefly outline the main features of heavy-flavor fragmentation, focusing on heavy-light hadrons, quarkonium states, and exotic bound systems (Section~\ref{ssec:FFs_intro}).
-We then discuss the application of NRQCD to model initial-scale inputs for gluon and constituent heavy-quark fragmentation channels to $\TQQ$ tetraquarks (Sections~\ref{ssec:FFs_NRQCD} and~\ref{ssec:FFs_initial_scale}).
-Finally, in Section~\ref{ssec:FFs_TQ4Q11}, we study the timelike DGLAP evolution within the {\HFNRevo} framework of the complete {\tt TQ4Q1.1} family of FFs, as a case study for a modular and consistent approach to the fragmentation of fully heavy tetraquarks.
+In the first part of this section, we briefly outline the main features of heavy-flavor fragmentation, focusing on heavy-light hadrons, quarkonium states, and exotic bound systems (Sec.~\ref{ssec:FFs_intro}).
+We then discuss the application of NRQCD to model initial-scale inputs for gluon and constituent heavy-quark fragmentation channels to $\TQQ$ tetraquarks (Secs.~\ref{ssec:FFs_NRQCD} and~\ref{ssec:FFs_initial_scale}).
+Finally, in Sec.~\ref{ssec:FFs_TQ4Q11}, we study the timelike DGLAP evolution within the {\HFNRevo} framework of the complete {\tt TQ4Q1.1} family of FFs, as a case study for a modular and consistent approach to the fragmentation of fully heavy tetraquarks.